global-roam/InterviewQuestions/README.md

 [
 	{
 		"TimeStamp": "2015-08-17T11:00:00+10:00",
-		"Region": "Brisbane CBD",
+		"Region": "QLD",
-		"SummedGeneration": 1000 // Summed generation (in MW) for each power station in the region "Brisbane CBD" for 11AM },
+		"SummedGeneration": 1000 // Summed generation (in MW) for each power station in the region "QLD" for 11AM },
 	{
 		"TimeStamp": "2015-08-17T11:00:00+10:00",
-		"Region": "South-West Queensland",
+		"Region": "NSW",
-		"SummedGeneration": 1500 // Summed generation for "South-West Queensland" for 11AM
+		"SummedGeneration": 1500 // Summed generation for "NSW" for 11AM

 	},
 	...
 	,
 	{
 		"TimeStamp": "2015-08-17T11:05:00+10:00",
-		"Region": "Brisbane CBD",
+		"Region": "QLD",
-		"SummedGeneration": 900 // Summed generation for "Brisbane CBD" for 11:05AM },
+		"SummedGeneration": 900 // Summed generation for "QLD" for 11:05AM
+	},
 	...
 ]